PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 }
 ```

-Ah hah!
-Foiled again, TDD is a sham right?
+Ah!
+Foiled again - is TDD a sham?

-We could write another test, with some different numbers to force that test to fail but that feels like a game of [cat and mouse](https://en.m.wikipedia.org/wiki/Cat_and_mouse).
+We could write another test with different numbers, but that becomes a game of [cat and mouse](https://en.m.wikipedia.org/wiki/Cat_and_mouse).
 Some call this [EDFH](https://fsharpforfunandprofit.com/posts/return-of-the-edfh/).

-Once we're more familiar with Rust's syntax, I will introduce a technique called "Property Based Testing", which would stop annoying developers and help you find bugs.
+Later, when we're more familiar with Rust syntax, I'll introduce "Property Based Testing" - a technique that helps find bugs and prevents such developer games.

-For now, let's fix it properly
+For now, let's implement it properly:

 ```rust
 pub fn add(x: i64, y: i64) -> i64 {